 Daughter Ruth H. Deal (1928-2021) was born on Nov.
 17, 1928 in Humbert, Somerset County.
 She was joined in wedlock with (?)
 Karla ( ? - ? ).
 The Karlas' two children were Sandra Romesburg and Ronald Karla.
 Ruth belonged to the Turkeyfoot Baptist Church in Confluence and to the ladies auxiliary of the local post of the Veterans of Foreign Wars.
 At the age of 92, she died in In Touch Hospice in Somerset on Aug.
 4, 2021.
 Interment of the remains was in the cemetery of her church, with the funeral led by Rev. Samuel McClintock.
 An obituary was published in the Somerset Daily American.

 Son Myles Romesburg (1898-1983) was born in 1898.

-They resided in Harnedsville, Somerset County, and had four children: Edward Romesburg, Ruth Gogoel, Jack Romesburg and Leroy Romesburg.
+They together produced four children: Edward M. Romesburg, Ruth Gogoel, Jack Romesburg and Leroy Romesburg.